TimOsahenru/employee-record/README.md

 # employee-record
-CRUD app with a resful api and PostgreSQL
+CRUD app with a resful api, testing my understanding of TDD and OOP in Django restframework